Federicamarini25/master-thesis/README.md

 The repository is organized into folders corresponding to the chapters of the thesis:

-- **Chapter 2** – Data exploration and preprocessing
+- **Chapter 2** – Baseline modeling approaches
-- **Chapter 3** – Baseline modeling approaches
+- **Chapter 3** – Visualization of spatio temporal data
 - **Chapter 4** – Functional regression methodology
 - **Chapter 5** – Evaluation and forecasting results
 - **App** – Shiny application for visualization and prediction

-Each folder contains:
-- R scripts used for data analysis and modeling
+Each folder contains R scripts used for data analysis and modeling.
-- Supporting files such as figures, outputs, and documentation

 ---